Soliplex Agents

 │ ├── client.py # Soliplex Ingester API client

-│ ├── config.py # Configuration and settings
+│ ├── config.py # Configuration, settings, and manifest models

 │ ├── server/ # FastAPI server

-│ │ ├── __init__.py # FastAPI app initialization
+│ │ ├── __init__.py # FastAPI app initialization, scheduler

 │ │ ├── auth.py # Authentication (API key & OAuth2 proxy)